Conjugate verb "oversubscribe" in English

 Conditional Perfect Continuous

-I would have been oversubscribing
+I wouldn't have been oversubscribingyou wouldn't have been oversubscribing

-he/she/it would have been oversubscribing
+he/she/it wouldn't have been oversubscribing

-we would have been oversubscribing
+we wouldn't have been oversubscribing

-you would have been oversubscribing
+you wouldn't have been oversubscribing

-they would have been oversubscribing
+they wouldn't have been oversubscribing

 Participles